Today in Middle Eastern history: the Battle of Arsuf (1191)

 As we’ve noted elsewhere, the Third Crusade is harder to assess than most of the other Crusades.
 The First Crusade was a pretty clear success.
 The Second Crusade was an unmitigated failure.
 The Fourth Crusade was completely absurd.
 And so forth.
 But the outcome of the Third Crusade is mixed.
 On the one hand, the objective was to retake Jerusalem and they clearly failed on that score.
 On the other hand, had Richard the Lionheart and company not shown up when they did, there’s a reasonable chance that the Crusader states would have been wiped out by Saladin.
-The Third Crusade didn’t recapture Jerusalem but it did preserve the Crusaders themselves, so it can’t be considered a total loss.
+The Third Crusade didn’t recapture Jerusalem but it did preserve the Crusader states, so it can’t be considered a total loss.

 They almost did.
 Richard offered to parlay with Saladin soon after his arrival in the Holy Land.
 But Saladin demurred, arguing that it was indecorous for two kings to continue warring against one another after they’d met, and so he and Richard needed to have their war first and then talk.
 It also didn’t help that Richard fell seriously ill not long after he got off the boat.
-And Richard’s abrupt departure for home in 1192 (under duress due to illness and political crises back in Europe) meant that they never had a chance to chat.
+And Richard’s abrupt departure for home in 1192 (under duress due to the illness and to political crises back in Europe) meant that they never had a chance to chat.
 But they did meet in battle three times, and Richard came away victorious on each occasion.
 Arsuf was the second of these.

 It’s around this time that Philip—who was sick, tired of being overshadowed by Richard, and realized that with Richard gone he could feast upon English-controlled territories in France—took most of his army and went home.
 Richard marched his remaining forces south, still intending at this point to attack Jerusalem.
 Because he was a competent leader, Richard did not do what his vassal, Guy of Lusignon, had done prior to the disastrous Battle of Hattin in 1187—he moved methodically, always stayed close to fresh water sources, and kept part of his army ready to fight at any time in case they were ambushed.
 He also kept his army to the coast, which both protected one of its flanks and ensured that he could be continually resupplied by his fleet.
 Muslim skirmishers tried but were unable to disrupt the march.

-Finally Saladin decided to stop harassing the Crusaders and meet them in a pitched battle.
+Finally Saladin decided to stop harassing the Crusaders and force them to fight a pitched battle.
 He chose Arsuf, which was a point at which the Crusaders would have to march a bit inland through a wooded area that could help cover the Muslim army’s approach.
 Saladin hoped to use the terrain to isolate Richard’s rearguard and concentrate his attack there before moving against the rest of the Crusaders.
 Richard’s mostly infantry force numbered somewhere between 10,000 and 20,000 men while Saladin’s mostly cavalry army was probably in the neighborhood of 25,000 to 30,000.
 Saladin’s army attacked on the morning of September 7, 1191.

 Richard’s victory at Arsuf came mostly from his ability to hold his army together.
 He wanted to let the Muslims punch themselves out before ordering a counterattack.
 Aware that Saladin might try to concentrate on either the vanguard or rearguard of his marching force, he’d put some of his most experienced soldiers at the front and rear of the column.
 This paid off when Saladin’s efforts to isolate and break off those parts of the army failed.
-Repeated hit and run attacks by Saladin’s light cavalry, which were intended to cause the wings of Richard’s army to either rout or chase after their attackers, simply had no effect.
+Repeated hit and run attacks by Saladin’s light cavalry, which were intended to cause the wings of Richard’s army to either rout or recklessly chase after their attackers, simply had no effect.
 The Crusader army remained cohesive, in a defensive position, continuing to move south as one unit.

 At least it did until later in the day, when the Knights Hospitaller in Richard’s vanguard decided they’d had enough and charged into the Muslim army.
 They were followed by the remaining French Crusaders.
-While this attack was premature from Richard’s perspective, he realized that the horse was out of the barn and quickly ordered the rest of his army to attack as well.
+While this attack was premature from Richard’s perspective, he realized that the horse was out of the barn, so to speak, and quickly ordered the rest of his army to attack as well.
 Saladin’s army routed and Richard led his knights in pursuit.
 As his final trick of the day, he then managed to corral most of his cavalry so as to keep it from falling prey to the feigned retreat tactic used by Saladin’s Turkic mounted archers.